GSA/ficam-management/README.md

 ## Plain Language
 Contributors should consider the audience when submitting content.
 Plain language benefits a broad audience.
 Review your proposed content for use of acronyms and specialized jargon before submitting.

-## Roadmap
-The expected roadmap for these guides:

-April 2016 - September 2016
-1. Migration of FICAM Roadmap and Implementation Guides from PDFs to digital, reworking into more focused, user friendly plays

-October 2016 - December 2016
-1. On-going contributions and collections
-2. Deploy to server with a proxy, migrate to *.idmanagement.gov domain
-3. Contributions and submissions continue and feed continuous deployments
-4. All code contributions and scripts stay in repository

 ## How to Contribute
 For information on how to contribute to the site, review [Contributing](CONTRIBUTING.md/).
-The source repository exists [here](https://github.com/GSA/piv-guides/).
+The source repository exists [here](https://github.com/GSA/ficam-management/).

 Direct changes and line edits to the content may be submitted through a pull request by clicking 'Edit this page'.
 You do not need to install any software to submit content.
 You can use GitHub's in-browser editor to edit files and submit a pull request for your changes to be merged.